Analysis with ADflow

 Having created the input array and data storage lists, we can now loop over the desired angles of attack to evaluate the polar.

-We accomplish this by using the builtin for
+We accomplish this by using the builtin for loop structure in python.

 # Update the name in the AeroProblem.
 This allows us to modify the